The BEST Waffles : Sourdough or Original Recipe

 I’ve found that these need to stay in the waffle iron a bit longer than the regulated timer calls for.
 Keep them in until they are golden brown.

 And GET THIS!!
 You can save this batter in the fridge to make fresh waffles later in the week!!
 Simply mix the batter as directed, cover and refrigerate.
-The batter will thicken as it sits, when you’re ready to make fresh waffles add in a few tablespoons of milk to thin the batter back out. *use the batter within a week of mixing it up.
+The batter will thicken as it sits, that’s okay.
+If you used Sourdough Discard it will get fluffier and a bit tangier too - YUM. *use the batter within a week of mixing it up.

-Another easy way to save them is to make the entire batch, let them cool, then store in containers in the freezer.
+Another easy way to save them is to make the entire batch of waffles, let them cool, then store in containers in the freezer.
 This keeps them crispy until you’re ready to enjoy them!
-When you’re ready to enjoy just pop them in the toaster on the lowest setting to reheat for snacks or breakfast the next day.
+When you’re ready to enjoy just pop the waffle into the toaster on the lowest setting to reheat for snacks or breakfast.

 Bonus!
 Blueberry Syrup: